 Step 1: In addition to audible oscillators, most synths feature at least one Low Frequency Oscillator (LFO).
 As the name implies, an LFO is an oscillator that operates far more slowly - usually below the range of human hearing (sub 20Hz).
-It usually can’t be heard in itself in the signal path - it’s used to influence other synth parameters instead.
+It usually can’t be heard in itself in the signal path – it's moving too slowly to emit a sound.

 Step 2: Let’s modulate the pitch of Dune CM’s first audible oscillator using one of the synth’s three identical LFOs.
 As with many synths, this is set up via a modulation matrix - In the central panel, open the Mod Matrix 1 > 12 tab, then set the Source to LFO1 and Destination to Osc 1 Semi.
 The more you drag the centre Amount value upwards, the more you’ll hear LFO 1 increasingly wobble Osc 1’s pitch.